-Enabling DHCP in Windows 98 and Me
+Enabling DHCP to Automatically Configure TCP/IP Settings in Windows 98SE and Me

 After the TCP/IP protocol components are installed, each PC must be assigned specific information about itself and resources that are available on its network.
 The simplest way to configure this information is to allow the PC to obtain the information from a DHCP server in the network.